 Well, on top of kids, maybe a partner, work, ageing parents – all the while trying to figure out how to find time for yourself, let alone catching up with friends.
-You start getting symptoms like fatigue, hot flushes, sleep disruption, and low libido, and that’s the joy of perimenopause for you.
+You start getting symptoms like fatigue, hot flashes, sleep disruption, and low libido, and that’s the joy of perimenopause for you.

 Our perimenopausal experience can be pretty reliably predicted by our mothers.
 Unfortunately, for reasons including stigma, sadness over losing fertility and “femaleness,” as well as the shame of being inside an ageing female body, women don’t often talk to anyone, much less their daughters.
 So many women have no idea what to expect and are gobsmacked by the sudden changes.
 My own mother had a hysterectomy in her late 30s, so she didn’t go through perimenopause and went straight onto HRT.

 The average age of the onset of menopause is 51.
 But the perimenopausal process can anywhere from two to 10 years (and sometimes even longer), before that; most enter this fog sometime in their 40s, but many women may start noticing changes even earlier.

 For some, perimenopause means irregular or heavy periods.
 Others experience “flooding,”, which is unfortunately exactly what it sounds like: Periods so heavy you regularly bleed through tampons and pads.
 Then there are some for whom perimenopause comes bearing migraine headaches (or making existing migraines worse).

 Did you know about perimenopause and what it entails?